- Why did my doctor prescribe oxygen for me?

 Everyone's oxygen levels in the blood are lower during sleep, due to a mildly reduced level of breathing.
 Also, some alveoli drop out of use during sleep.

 If your waking oxygen saturation is greater than about 94 percent on room air, it is unlikely that your saturation during sleep will fall below 88 percent.
 However, your doctor can order an overnight oximetry test if there is a question about your oxygen saturation levels while you are sleeping.

 To determine if you're getting the right amount of supplemental oxygen, your oxygen saturation must be measured while you are using your oxygen.
 Your provider or a respiratory therapist from the oxygen supplier should test your oxygen saturation on oxygen while you are at rest, while walking and, if indicated, while you are asleep.
 As long as your saturation is in the 90s, you are getting the right amount of supplemental oxygen.

 When a person isn't getting enough oxygen, all organs of the body can be affected, especially the brain, heart and kidneys.
 Wearing supplemental oxygen keeps these organs, and many others, healthy.
-There is evidence that, for people who are hypoxemic, supplemental oxygen improves quality of life and survival.
+There is evidence that, for people who are hypoxemic, supplemental oxygen improves quality of life, exercise tolerance and even survival.

 Supplemental oxygen can also help relieve your symptoms.
 You may feel relief from shortness of breath, fatigue, dizziness and depression.
 You may be more alert, sleep better and be in a better mood.
 You may be able to do more activities such as traveling, including traveling to high altitudes.